top of page

 User Testing

-I conducted five moderated user tests with the prototype.
-Throughout my user tests, there were many recurring patterns and themes:
+I conducted four moderated user tests with the low fidelity prototype.
+Here, I am testing for ease of function.
+Throughout my user tests, there were many recurring patterns and themes.

 3. Information Hierarchy Is Backwards on Painting Details Page